 By: Ma.
 Fernanda Camacho (Translated by Allison Párraga)

-The essence of good coexistence is: "Live in respect and harmony with others"
+The essence of positive coexistence is to live in respect and harmony with others

-According to the Oxford dictionary, peace is a situation or state in which there is no war or struggle between two or more opposing parties.
+According to the Oxford Dictionary, peace is a situation or state in which there is no war or conflict between two or more opposing parties.
 But peace goes much further, peace is respecting each other, accepting, and appreciating differences, fighting for injustices, supporting people who need it most.
-Peace is not only the absence of war, but also peace is loving your neighbor, judging less, and loving more.
+Peace is not only the absence of war, but is also loving your neighbor, judging less and loving more.

 The United Nations General Assembly declared May 16 as the International Day of Living in Peace.
 This day seeks to eradicate and raise awareness about intolerance and discrimination based on gender, language, race, color, religion, political ideology, social or economic condition, among other aspects that affect people’s lives.